Chart Color Schemes

 Glen Forrest - Darlington features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 81.6% of all households, including 39.4% couples with children, 32.6% couples without children, and 8.6% single parent families.
-Non-family households comprise the remaining 18.4%, with lone person households at 17.0% and group households making up 1.6%.
-The median household size is 2.7 people, which is larger than the Greater Perth average of 2.6.
+Family households dominate at 81.6% of all households, comprising 39.4% couples with children, 32.6% couples without children, and 8.6% single parent families.
+Non-family households make up the remaining 18.4%, with lone person households at 17.0% and group households comprising 1.6% of the total.
+The median household size of 2.7 people is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households